oracle/db-sharding/container-based-sharding-deployment/samples/container-files/podman-container-files/podman-sharded-database-with-user-defined-sharding.md

 * Primary GSM
 * Standby GSM

-**NOTE:** You can use Oracle 21c or Oracle 23ai RDBMS and GSM Podman Images for this sample deployment.
+**NOTE:** You can use Oracle 19c or 21c RDBMS and GSM Podman Images for this sample deployment.

-**NOTE:** In the current Sample Oracle Globally Distributed Database Deployment, we have used Oralce 23ai RDBMS and GSM Podman Images.
+**NOTE:** In the current Sample Oracle Globally Distributed Database Deployment, we have used Oralce 21c RDBMS and GSM Podman Images.

 ## Prerequisites